neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

     with HelloGbdxTask() as task:
         task.invoke()
 ```

+How is data input to and output from hello-gbdx when it is executed on GBDX?
+If hello-gbdx is the first in a series of tasks comprising a workflow, data_in is assigned a string value by the user which is the S3 location that contains the task input files (it will soon become apparent how to do this).
+These files are automatically copied to mnt/work/input/data_in of the docker container which runs *hello_gbdx.py* (we will cover docker in the next section).
+When the execution of *hello_gbdx.py* is concluded, *out.txt* is found in mnt/work/input/data_out of the docker container (our script explicitly saved it there).
+GBDX permits saving the contents of mnt/work/input/data_out
+at a user-specified S3 location, as well as feed those to the directory input port of another task in order to chain the two tasks together.
+If neither of those actions are performed, the contents of mnt/work/input/data_out are lost when the task executed.
+In this walkthrough, we will only consider single-task workflows; you can explore Platform Stories for examples of more complicated workflows involving multiple tasks.

 In the next section we go through the steps of creating a Docker image for hello-gbdx.